Elefant9477/Elefant9477/README.md

 ### 📌 Something about me
 <img align="right" alt="Elefant9477" width="300" src="https://github.com/Elefant9477/Elefant9477/blob/main/cereal.gif" />

-💤 Laziest developer in the world.

 🍪 Somehow addicted with cookies.

-❌🍵 Not a fan of tea.

 🧮 Usually code in TypeScript, JavaScript, HTML and Python.

-📜 14+ other repositories are all **PRIVATE**.

 🪶"*Wenn du mein Profil ansehen, gewinne ich.*"